 During this time, I sometimes think to myself, why do I do this?
 After that rough couple of weeks ends, I’m back into the swing of things and don’t want to travel any other way.
 The absolute freedom of solo travel is addictive.
-It’s why I’ve built my life around it.

-While solo travel isn’t for everyone.
+Solo travel certainly isn’t for everyone.
 It’s lonely, more difficult to plan, and slightly riskier.
-With that said, it’s definitely something that everyone should try.
-It’s one of those things that you just never know if you like or not unless you give it a try.
+With that said, it’s definitely something that everyone should try at least once.
+It’s one of those things that you just never know whether or not you’ll like unless you give it a try.
 After my first solo trip, I was hooked.

 Where do you stand on the solo travel vs group travel debate?
 Share your experience in the comments below!

 - ls Solo travel Safe?
 Avoiding Crime, Scams, and Injury While Traveling Alone

 - Solo Travel Tips: Save Money, Stay Safe, and Make Friends While Traveling Alone